xybu/libmemchecker/README.md

 Set of C functions that can be used to generate logs for DMA function calls (malloc/calloc/realloc/free), thereby analyzing memory leak or other information.

+All the components are written so as to be suitable for tasks like automated testing (especially if the tested program runs a jail) where valgrind and other widely used tools may be too slow to use or have other restrictions.

 All are written in C with supplement components written in Python or directly from GNU/Linux.

+Note:
-Note: _The test driver should check against abnormal termination of programs caused by say, segmentation fault, before performing memcheck functions._
+ * _The test driver should check against abnormal termination of programs caused by say, segmentation fault, before performing memcheck functions._
+ * Never assume the tested program to behave the way you want.

 # GCC Wrapper Method